 - Is the website a competitor?

-If you already have a website it might be the case that you want to purchase something that is competing with you.
+If you already have a website, it might be the case that you want to purchase something that is competing with you.
 This is a pretty common business practice.
-We see it all the time with larger companies (like Facebook buying instragram and 58 other things) but it can also work on a smaller level.
+We see it all the time with larger companies (like Facebook buying Instagram) but it can also work on a smaller level.
 You would need to make sure that the competitor was large enough to pose a significant threat, and that your own revenue levels were good enough to justify such a decision.

 - Could the website become a sister site to your existing website?